czwinzscher/tetris/README.md

 - `make` and `gcc` with c++17 support for compiling

-To install dependencies on Ubuntu run `sudo apt install libncurses5-dev build-essential`
+To install dependencies on Ubuntu run `sudo apt install libncurses5-dev build-essential` On Arch Linux (which I use btw) run `sudo pacman -S ncurses base-devel`

 ## Building
 ```bash